 Tuition is $500/month.
 This price includes your room, board and meals.
 Some scholarship is available and is contingent upon previous experience and commitment.

 Ananda Village is in the Sierra Nevada foothills, 30 minutes west of Grass Valley and

 Nevada City, California.
 Ananda Village is an intentional, spiritual community that follows the teachings of Paramahansa Yogananda — author of “Autobiography of a Yogi” — founded in 1969 by his direct disciple, Swami Kriyananda.

-We partner with Ananda Village’s Expanding Light Guest Retreat Center to provide room and board for the interns that are assisting in the Permaculture gardens.
-The Expanding Light offers a plethora of karma yoga, yoga and meditation classes, including a daily sadhana (spiritual practice) schedule, as well ongoing service opportunities.
+We partner with Ananda Village’s Expanding Light Guest Retreat Center to provide room and board for the interns and apprentices that are assisting in the Permaculture gardens and farms.

 What to expect

-This schedule encompasses many hours of hands-on learning opportunities, 1 hour/week formal “classroom” sessions on various Permaculture topics, assigned reading and internet research, and classes and electives pertaining to these topics as decided on by the participants.
+This schedule encompasses many hours of hands-on learning opportunities, 1 hour/week formal “classroom” sessions on various Permaculture farming topics and principles, assigned reading and internet research, and classes and electives pertaining to these topics as decided on by the participants.